ansible/galaxy_ng/docs/usage_guide/installation.md

 ```

 Any setting containing "localhost:8080" will be environment specific.
 Whenever the system is spun up, the backend expects incoming and redirected requests to go to that address.
 This example uses "localhost:8080" because we will use docker in the next step to bind the underlying host's port 8080 to the container's port 80.

+Understanding every setting in the file is beyond the scope of this document, but there are a few to highlight ...

+- PULP_DEFAULT_ADMIN_PASSWORD
+    - sets the http password for the "admin" user
+- PULP_WORKERS
+    - defines the number of asynchronous workers to run in the container
+- PULP_GALAXY_ENABLE_UNAUTHENTICATED_COLLECTION_ACCESS
+    - allows listing collections without authentication
+- PULP_GALAXY_ENABLE_UNAUTHENTICATED_COLLECTION_DOWNLOAD
+    - allows downloading collections without authentication
+- PULP_GALAXY_ENABLE_LEGACY_ROLES
+    - enables api/v1/roles and related features

 ### Run docker